morenoh149/rabin-karp-search/readme.md

 # Rabin Karp Search Algorithm

-A Javascript implemenation of the [Rabin-Karp Algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm)
+A Javascript implementation of the [Rabin-Karp Algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm).

-It can be used for detecting occurances of a string in another string.
-Can be used to detect plagarism.
-Note I advise not to use this algo, iteratively calling `indexOf` yields better performance in V8.
+It can be used for detecting occurrences of a string in another string.
+Can be used to detect plagiarism.
+Note I advise not to use this algo, iteratively calling [indexOf](https://github.com/morenoh149/rabin-karp-search/blob/master/test.js#L9) yields better performance in V8.

 ## Usage
 `npm install`